kehantan/labbook/docs/buffers_solutions/lb_agar.rst

 * LB agar powder
 * Petri dish
-* Empty bottle
+* Bottle
 * Spatula
-* Weighing scale
-* Weighing boat
-* Distilled water
+* Distilled H2O
-* Autoclave
 * :ref:`Kanamycin (30 mg/mL) <kanamycin>`
 * Bunsen burner
 * Lighter
-* Measuring cylinder

 **Procedure**

 #.
 In an empty bottle, add 9.25 g of LB powder.
 #.
-Add 250 mL distilled water into the bottle.
+Add 250 mL distilled H2O into the bottle.
 #.
-Autoclave.
+Autoclave, 120 C, 15 mins.

     * Set the autoclave mode to 'warm' instead or 'normal'.
 This would keep the agar at 60 C after autoclave is complete so the interior of autoclave would not cool to room temp and causes the agar to solidifies.

 #.
 Thaw Kanamycin from freezer in water bath.
 #.
+Sterilise bench and setup bunsen burner.
+#.
 Add Kanamycin stock solution into LB agar after it cools to temperature that can be handled safely (~50-60 C).

-    * Final concentration of Kanamycin = 30 ug/mL.
+    * Kanamycin final concentration = 30 ug/mL.

 #.
 Swirl the bottle to mix the Kanamycin well.
 #.
 Pour agar into petri dish.